Inflectra/kronodesk-documentation/docs/Administration-Guide/Help-Desk-Settings.md

 this number of days old, the status will be automatically closed.

+- **Deleted Ticket Auto-Purge Age** - this setting determines how long deleted tickets remain in the system before they are automatically purged.
+To retain all tickets and prevent auto-purging, enter `0` as the value.

 ## Ticket Types

 The Ticket Type page defines values allowed for the standard Type field